 The Biological Safety Section of the Division of Research Safety (DRS) shall develop, implement, and oversee a comprehensive campus biosafety program to ensure the proper handling, transport, and disposal of biological materials.
 The Section will partner with faculty, staff, and students to promote teaching, research, and service by facilitating the control of hazards inherent in the use of biological materials for those purposes.
 The Biological Safety Section will also advise and assist faculty, staff, and students in the interpretation and implementation of these policies and programs as well as regulatory requirements that pertain to biological safety.

 Biological Safety Committee

-The Biological Safety Committee shall serve as the Institutional Biosafety Committee for UIUC, as required by the NIH Guidelines for Research Involving Recombinant DNA Molecules.
+The Biological Safety Committee shall serve as the Institutional Biosafety Committee for UIUC, as required by the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules.
 The Biological Safety Committee will be advisory on matters relating to the safe handling, transport, use and disposal of biological materials, including recombinant DNA molecules, on the University of Illinois at Urbana-Champaign campus.
 The committee will report to the Vice Chancellor for Research through the DRS.

 Hazardous Biological Materials